-You can set the auxiliary axes parameters: ratio.
+Set the auxiliary axes parameters: usem, usee, pprm, tprm, ppre, tpre.
 Also, use the switches in the Display section to hide or show a specific auxiliary axis in the jog, real-time orientation, and set joint sections.

 Emergency stop

 You can trigger the alarm behavior when a specific input triggers (get high or low).
 The alarm will remain active unless the specified input is toggled.